kasrababaei/swift-notes/design-pattern.md

 - Model: represents the core data or business logic of the application.
 It contains the data structure and any operations or transformations related to the data.
   This layer should be isolated and independent of any UI code to keep business logic separate from presentation logic​.
+Data models typically contain complex data that needs to be trimmed down and modified to be used by the Presenter
 - View: this layer includes the user interface, typically implemented through SwiftUI views or UIKit components, depending on the framework.
 It doesn’t directly interact with the Model.
 Instead, it relies on the ViewModel to mediate data changes and interactions​.
+This layer is typically charged with interacting with first party layout code, e.g., UIKit.
 - ViewModel: Acts as the intermediary between the Model and the View.
 The ViewModel transforms data from the Model into a format that is easy for the View to display.
 It also interprets user interactions from the View, updating the Model as needed.

-In MVVM, the responsibility for fetching data from the BE and mapping it to models typically falls within a *service layer* or *repository layer* outside of the Model-View-ViewModel triad.
+In MVVM, the responsibility for fetching data from the BE and mapping it to models typically falls within a _service layer_ or _repository layer_ outside of the Model-View-ViewModel triad.
 This layer interacts with the backend, parses the data into model objects, and provides them to the ViewModel.